Establishing Connection

 Maximum Age

-Varies by sector but generally under 60 years old.
+Varies by sector but generally must be under 60 years old.

 Health Clearance

-Includes medical exams, X-rays, and other health checks.
+Includes strict medical exams, X-rays, and other health checks.

 Clean Record

-Applicants must not have any serious criminal offenses.
+Applicants must not have any serious criminal offenses on record.

 Application Process

-Follow these essential steps to apply for a Singapore Work Permit.
+Follow these essential steps to secure a Singapore Work Permit.

-Employers must be registered with MOM to apply for a work permit.
+Employers must be officially registered with MOM to apply for a work permit.

-Submit applications online via MOM’s Work Permit Online system.
+Submit all applications online securely via MOM’s Work Permit Online system.

 Usually takes 1 to 2 weeks depending on the sector and document completeness.

-Upon approval, the Work Permit card (WP card) will be issued.
+Upon approval, the physical Work Permit card (WP card) will be issued to the worker.

-Work permits are non-transferable; the worker is authorized to work only for the employer who applied for the permit.
+Note: Work permits are strictly non-transferable.
+The worker is authorized to work only for the employer who applied for the permit.

 Important Considerations